 If you suffer from a shortage of blood due to damage to the spleen, then you may begin to feel the symptoms of anaemia, which is iron deficiency.
 Anaemia can manifest in the form of tiredness and a lack of energy, pale skin, and shortness of breath and heart palpitations.

 Remember that having a damaged spleen can be life-threatening.
 Go to A&E immediately if you think you might have a ruptured spleen.
 A doctor will probably be able to diagnose you with a spleen injury simply by feeling your abdominal area, though they will likely order blood tests and scans such as CT scans or MIR scans to confirm.
+For more advice on injured spleen claims, please get in touch.

 If you’re wondering, “what kind of injuries might lead to injured spleen claims?” then this section will be of help to you.
 Below, we’ll look at the different kinds of damage that your spleen can undergo.